JstnVltt/chrome-extension-react/prompts.md

 i want you to give me an array of urls that are present in the real entry that are not productive for work.
 These criterias make an url not productve : time consuming, entertainment, high dopamine.
 On contrary, these criterias make urls productive and therefore not shown on the output : exchanging by emails, coding related, research related, office, productivity, communicating with co-workers, giving knowledge or facts.
-Don't give me an explaination.
 Examples :
 Example 1 :
 Entry : {tiktok.com:6666, google.com:20}